-And that’s okay with me.
-I am another type of tree, something very prosaic, like maybe a maple.
+I cannot produce poetry.
 Still, staying in touch with the world of poetry has taught me a few tricks to improve my prose.

 Not all poems rhyme, but all poems do follow some meter—and wouldn’t it be lovely if all prose did the same?

 Poets are pros at running their words together smoothly, even musically.
 When I read poetry, I am reminded of the importance of placing my words carefully.
-Sometimes, I even discover new ways to tweak my meter, like inverting nouns and adjectives, repeating phrases (as In Walt Whitman’s “Out of the cradle endlessly rocking / out of the mockingbird’s throat, the musical shuttle / out of the ninth-month midnight / over the sterile sands”), or breaking a long paragraph into shorter sentences, reminiscent of Frida Kahlo’s visual poetry.
+Sometimes, I even discover new ways to tweak my meter, like:

 And then there are the poems that leave you wanting more.

 Take, for example “Invictus.”
 Can one help but wonder about the strait gate, the scroll charged with punishments which the valiant narrator faces?

 Or take the end of Edna St. Vincent Millay’s poem, “I think I should have loved you presently:”

 I, that had been to you, had you remained,

 But one more waking from a recurrent dream,

 Cherish no less the certain stakes I gained,